AFP Long Island Officers and Board of Directors

 Executive Director

-Long Island Music & Entertainment Hall of Fame
+Long Island Music and Entertainment Hall of Fame

 AFPLI Membership Co-Chair